-The Ladies Library Association in Kalamazoo has recently broken ground on a $2.1 million project to make their historic 130-year-old building more accessible and useful for the community.
-The Ladies Library Association building in downtown Kalamazoo, finished in 1879 is on the National Register of Historic Places.
+The Ladies' Library Association in Kalamazoo has recently broken ground on a $2.1 million project to make its historic 130-year-old building more accessible and useful for the community.
+The building in downtown Kalamazoo, finished in 1879 is on the National Register of Historic Places.

 In a town without a library, the association wanted to share books with others, so they started a subscription library.

 “To join, you contributed a book or a dollar towards a book and that gave you borrowing privileges,” says Jamison.

 “Throughout those years, they really, really wanted to have a home of their own,” Ladies' Library Association member June Cottrell says.

 First they had to get legislation passed allowing women to borrow money and own property.

 “Once that was accomplished, they were very anxious to get going with the building; but then, along came the Civil War and that put it on hold,” says Cottrell.

 After the Civil War, Jamison says the ladies continued to lend out books.
 They met in churches, stores, the courthouse, and even in Fireman's Hall.